 Conditions like acid reflux can cause bad taste in the mouth and foul smell in the nose.
 Other conditions that are linked to bad smell, albeit more rarely, include diabetes, liver disease, and kidney disease.

-Seeking treatment for the underlying conditions can prevent bad smell.
+Seeking treatment from a local ENT for the underlying conditions can prevent bad smell.

 For more information about causes of bad smell in the nose or to schedule an appointment, call Pinnacle ENT Associates today.